Jebamalai Vinanchiarachi: Career

 Jebamalai Vinanchiarachi won several distinctions and awards.
 He won the coveted Raja Sir Annamalai Chettiar Gold Medal from St. Joseph's College, Trichy, India, for being the best outgoing student of M.A.
 Economics in 1969.
 He was awarded twice UNIDO Director General's award for outstanding performance and professional excellence.
 The Vienna-based Kerala Community gave him a life-time achievement award as a great scholar and gentle helper.
 A similar life-time achievement award was given to him by the management of Pioneer Kumarasamy College, Nagercoil, where he started his career as a lecturer in 1970, for professional excellence.
 At the first World Tamil Economic Conference, he was honoured with the coveted award "Tamil Crown Jewel of the World".
 He is also the recipient of the 2013 Global Indian Association Award for International Excellence.
 The KG foundation recently conferred the "Dynamic Indian of the Millennium Award" upon him.
 In October 2018, the Indian Newslink, Auckland, New Zealand, honoured him with a special commemorative award for his distinguished services to international communities and the Indian Diaspora.

-By a dint hard work and dedication he won the approbation of many world-wide for his innovative and practical ideas for fostering sustainable development, with an accent sectoral innovation systems and social inclusion.
+Much of Vinanchiarachi's work centers around sustainable development and sectoral innovation systems.
 Areas of specialization include new sources of dynamic growth, sustainable sources of livelihoods, and determinants of competitiveness, national industrial innovation systems, private sector development and institutional capacity building for strengthening national and sectoral innovation systems.
 After retiring from UNIDO, he worked briefly for the Asian Development Bank (ADB), as an expert on cluster networking.
 Currently working on the rapidly changing facets of the new industrial revolution, in co-authorship with a few experts, which will soon be published as a book by UNIDO.
 Recently coined the syllabus for a new subject called "Business Futurology" for the students of management.
 He briefly served as an expert for EGMs organized by the knowledge management unit of the International Atomic Energy Agency (IAEA), Vienna, Austria, and made scholarly inputs to non-nuclear energy innovation systems.
 He also worked as a lead consultant for the UN FAO, Rome, Italy, on an operational strategy paper for fostering agribusiness in Syria and Oman.